 Reflecting the opportunities provided by the underground geology of France and the need to increase gas infrastructure, over the past 60 years, Storengy has developed aquifer, salt cavern and depleted field storage sites.

-Storengy operates in Germany through two subsidiaries that own six storage sites and a 19.7 % stake in an seventh site.
+Storengy operates in Germany through two subsidiaries that own six storage sites.

 Storengy Deutschland Betrieb GmbH, based in Hanover, is responsible for operating and maintaining these sites.

 Storengy operates an underground natural gas storage project in salt caverns in Stublach, Cheshire, through its subsidiary Storengy UK Ltd.

 It will be one of the largest salt cavity storage facilities in the United Kingdom.